active-logic/debug-chan/Readme.md

 - Unity 2018 or later
 - C# 7.2 or later
-- Mono.Cecil (included)
+- Mono.Cecil

 ## Install

+### Using the Unity Package Manager (UPM)

+- Clone the repository
+- Open your project and the package manager window (*window > package manager*)
+- Using the [+] button (top-left) choose add from disk and locate **package.json** add the root of this repository
+- Package and dependencies will import automatically.

+### Legacy package import

 - Download the latest [release](https://github.com/active-logic/prolog/releases) and drag the package into your project.

+### Setup

-- Delete all `*.csproj` files at the root of your project (relative to the `Assets` folder, this is the parent directory); recommended because earlier versions of Unity (or IDEs) may build assemblies in unexpected locations.
+Delete all `*.csproj` files at the root of your project (relative to the `Assets` folder, this is the parent directory); recommended because earlier versions of Unity (or IDEs) may build assemblies in unexpected locations.

-To uninstall, delete the `Prolog` directory from your project.

 ## Configuration